bitnami/charts/bitnami/wordpress/README.md

 The Bitnami WordPress chart supports external databases through its `externalDatabase.*` parameters.
 When using these parameters, it is important to disable installation of the bundled MariaDB database using the `mariadb.enabled=false` parameter.

-Refer to the [documentation on using an external database with WordPress](https://docs.bitnami.com/kubernetes/apps/wordpress/administration/use-existing-database/) and the [tutorial on integrating WordPress with a managed cloud database](https://docs.bitnami.com/tutorials/secure-wordpress-kubernetes-managed-database-ssl-upgrades/) for more information.
+Refer to the [documentation on using an external database with WordPress](https://docs.bitnami.com/kubernetes/apps/wordpress/administration/use-existing-database/) and the [guide on integrating WordPress with a managed cloud database](https://docs.bitnami.com/tutorials/secure-wordpress-kubernetes-managed-database-ssl-upgrades/) for more information.

 ### Ingress

 This chart supports Ingress resources.
 If an Ingress controller, such as [nginx-ingress](https://kubeapps.com/charts/stable/nginx-ingress) or [traefik](https://kubeapps.com/charts/stable/traefik), is installed in the cluster, that Ingress controller can be used to serve WordPress.
 To enable Ingress integration, set the `ingress.enabled` parameter to `true`.

 The chart also supports using multiple host names and TLS secrets with Ingress.
-For more information, refer to the [documentation on configuring and using Ingress](https://docs.bitnami.com/kubernetes/apps/wordpress/administration/configure-use-ingress/) and the [tutorial on integrating WordPress with TLS and Let's Encrypt](https://docs.bitnami.com/tutorials/secure-wordpress-kubernetes-managed-database-ssl-upgrades/).
+For more information, refer to the [documentation on configuring and using Ingress](https://docs.bitnami.com/kubernetes/apps/wordpress/administration/configure-use-ingress/) and the [guide on integrating WordPress with TLS and Let's Encrypt](https://docs.bitnami.com/tutorials/secure-wordpress-kubernetes-managed-database-ssl-upgrades/).

 ### Disabling `.htaccess`